 - Evidence-based social emotional interventions

-- Positive behavioral interventions and supports (PBIS) in early childhood settings
+- Implementation of positive behavioral interventions and supports (PBIS)/Pyramid Model in early childhood settings

 In my free time I like to go hiking and camping with my family, spend time with extended family and friends, and to knit, play tennis and read.